hashbangcode/drupal-development/src/slides.md

 ---
 # Forms
 ---
 ## Forms
 - In Drupal, all forms are generated using the Form API.
 - It's like a render array, but for form fields.
 - By default, all forms use POST.
+- They are registered using the routing.yml file.
 ---
 ## Creating A Form

-Change the route to point to a Form class.
+Add a route to point to a Form class.
 ```yml
 mymodule.form:
   path: '/my-form'